Data Privacy & Cookie Policy

 Cross-border Transfer of Information

-The Alliance generally maintains servers and systems in the United States hosted by third party service providers.
+Z-Wave generally maintains servers and systems in the United States hosted by third party service providers.
 We also may subcontract the processing of your data to, or otherwise share your data with, other third parties in the United States or countries other than your country of residence.
-As a result, where the personal information that we collect through or in connection with the Site or in providing services to our customers is transferred to and processed in the United States or anywhere else outside the European Economic Area (EEA) for the purposes described above, we will take steps to ensure that the information receives the same level of protection as if it remained within the EEA, including entering into data transfer agreements or using the EU Commission approved Standard Contractual Clauses.
-You may have a right to details of the mechanisms under which your data is transferred outside the EEA.
+As a result, where the personal information that we collect through or in connection with the Services or in providing services to our customers is transferred to and processed in the United States or anywhere else outside the UK, EEA, or Switzerland for the purposes described above, we will take steps to ensure that the information receives the same level of protection as if it remained within the UK, EEA, or Switzerland, including entering into data transfer agreements or using the applicable Standard Contractual Clauses.
+You may have a right to details of the mechanisms under which your data is transferred outside the UK, EEA, or Switzerland.

 Cookie Policy